 - Media School Ambassadors are the friendly student face of The Media School

-- The Student Advisory Committee is the students' representative body to The Media School deans
+- The Student Advisory Council is the students' representative body to The Media School deans

 - The National Sports Journalism Center helps connect IU students with the sports media industry through internships, interactions with sports media professionals, extracurricular training, and sponsored work-study opportunities

 You may also want to join one or more student chapters of national journalism organizations.
 See a list of active chapters below in the Professional Organizations section.

 Opportunities for news reporting, photography or graphic communication exist in almost any of the 750+ student organizations on the Bloomington campus, too.
 Explore beINvolved to connect with the ones of most interest to you, or to start a new one.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 For instance, under the United Way umbrella, there are many local non-profit organizations that welcome student involvement in their communications operations, doing such things as social media, newsletter writing and editing, and event planning.

 The organizations below can also help you connect with others from the university and beyond:

 - Bridges: Children, Languages, World